vinicius98s/oh-my-gc/README.md

 <details>
 <summary>What else do you plan to add?</summary>
 Currently, I have plans to add:

-- An overlay, for those who have one monitor
+- A game overlay
-- An equipment progress tracker
+- An equipment progress helper
-- Rewards tracker
+- A rewards tracker
 </details>

 ## Screenshots